 If you are a gamer girl with long nails looking for a mechanical keyboard with low profiles keys then you are in luck with this keyboard.

 The keyboard uses the Cherry MX Red Low profile switches.
-Cherry MX Red are already well known of their lower force required and shallow actuation points.
-They are also quite making them ideal of office environment.
-The low profile variant on this just adds further to its comfort factor.
+Cherry MX Red are already well known for their lower force required and shallow actuation points.

 Other than that, this is a highly durable and well built keyboard with aluminum chassis.
 And of course, to cater to the gamers, this also includes a comprehensive lighting solution with per key backlighting.

 3. Logitech MX Keys – Premium Wireless Keyboard